GianMarcoOddo/TwitterAnalysisR/README.md

-# Twitter and the Cross-Section of Stock Returns
+# Twitter and the Cross-Section of Stock Returns - R Programming Language

+### Inside the folder there are two files:

 ## Project Overview